Ashjha75/noteTakingExtension/INSTALL.md

 # Installation Guide for Dark Notes Chrome Extension

-This guide will walk you through installing and setting up the Dark Notes Chrome extension in developer mode.
+This guide will walk you through installing and setting up the Dark Notes Chrome extension in developer mode, including Google Drive integration.

 ## Prerequisites